Some links in this post may be affiliate links

 Check out these 12 Reasons Why Calathea is Dying and How to Save It.

-Goeppertia elliptica is prone to mealy bugs, aphids, scale insects and spider mites.
+Goeppertia elliptica is prone to mealybugs, aphids, scale insects and spider mites.
 Isolate the affected plant to prevent spread to the other plants and treat it appropriately with appropriate products.
 Learn how to identify and get rid of these pests.

 Calathea vittata is prone to leaf spot disease due to the humid conditions in which it grows.
 The disease is characterized by brown patches surrounded by a yellow halo.
-Isolate the affected plant and treat it appropriately immediately to minimize spread to the rest of the houseplants.
+Isolate the affected plant to minimize spread to the rest of the plants.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.